 Overview

-In his two decades of litigating cases, Ezra Siegel has taken more than 15 cases to verdict in both state and federal courts.
-He has argued before the California Court of appeal.
-His experience includes defending public agencies against a variety of claims, including inverse condemnation, breach of contract, employment, and tort claims involving wrongful death, serious brain injury, and dangerous condition cases.
-He has successfully defended law enforcement against numerous constitutional claims involving the First, Four, Fifth, and Eighth Amendments, as well as the Bane Act, and suicide-by-cop.
+In his two decades of litigating cases, Ezra Siegel has taken more than 17 cases to verdict in both state and federal courts.
+He has successfully argued and won before the California Court of appeal.
+His experience includes defending public agencies against a variety of claims, including inverse condemnation, breach of contract, labor retaliation, and numerous tort claims involving wrongful death, serious brain injury, and dangerous condition cases.
+He has successfully defended law enforcement against constitutional claims involving the First, Four, Fifth, and Eighth Amendments, as well as the Bane Act, and suicide-by-cop.

-Ezra passionately fights for his clients, which is exemplified by his successful trial record.
-His approach involves thoroughly investigating cases that will either lead to a favorable settlement or a victory either by motion or at trial.
+Ezra passionately fights for his clients, which is exemplified by his impeccable trial record, securing a defense verdict or judgment against plaintiffs in nearly every case.
+His approach involves thoroughly investigating cases that will either lead to a favorable settlement or a victory by motion or at trial.

 Work for Clients